-All of a sudden Regina wasn’t so sure about working with the Human Federation but her queen gave her the task of opening meaningful dialogue with them.
-Surely not all people in the HF felt the way the president did.
+Suddenly Regina wasn’t so sure about working with the Human Federation, but her queen gave her the task of opening a meaningful dialogue with them.
+Surely not all people in the Human Federation felt the way the president did.
 She was hoping that the president-elect and the new congress would be more open to reason and less hateful.

 President Adams and the officers in the room stared at their alien guests.
 “You mean there are more aliens out there?”

 “This is the Vonosh themselves.
-They are a very prideful people.
-Most of our negotiations with them have been frustrating to say the least because of their own sense of superiority over all other races.
-All we’ve managed to achieve with them are cease fires for a few of our years.
+They are very prideful people.
+Most of our negotiations with them have been frustrating, to say the least, because of their own sense of superiority over all other races.
+All we’ve managed to achieve with them are ceasefires for a few of our years.
 They are physically stronger than we are, and before you ask most Zaltaens are physically stronger than the average unmodified human.
-They are monsters on the ground in combat and have keen senses that actually make them more dangerous in space combat.
+They are monsters on the ground in combat and have keen senses that make them more dangerous in space combat.
 The Vonosh are ruled by Nal’ah’Shan Bonebreaker who holds the titles of Empress and High Priestess of the Vonosh and Chieftain of the Bright Sun Clan.”

-A touch of a button and the two figures disappeared to be replaced by a lone figure dressed in very ornate and tough looking armor with a jeweled scepter in hand.
+A touch of a button and the two figures disappeared to be replaced by a lone figure dressed in very ornate and tough-looking armor with a jeweled scepter in hand.
 The helmet on her head was frightening in appearance with horns atop it that gave it the look of a demon head.
-“They are a clan based society, more of a vast confederation rather than a true united empire but when the empress speaks she speaks for the whole of the Vonosh.
+“They are a clan-based society, more of a vast confederation rather than a truly united empire but when the empress speaks, she speaks for the whole of the Vonosh.
 The clans themselves have great amounts of autonomy for their own affairs but when it comes to things that affect the entire race the empress speaks.”

 The president spoke up.
-“What’s the current status of your relationship with these…?
+“What’s the status of your relationship with these…?
 Vonosh?”

 “We’ve been at war with the Vonosh for a little over two hundred of our years.”

 “Ship-for-ship we have an edge over any of their warships, with better ECM, decoys, and shields.
-As for weapons we’re about on par with one another.
-However the problem is that the Vonosh do outnumber us.
+As for weapons, we’re about on par with one another.
+However, the problem is that the Vonosh do outnumber us.
 They’re able to out-produce us in terms of tonnage.
-In actual numerical terms for every one ship that we build they’re able to produce something like one and a half, almost two.
+In actual numerical terms for every ship that we build they’re able to produce something like one and a half, almost two.
 They can recoup losses faster than we can.”

 “Alright, what about simply bringing all of your ships to bear and go on a full-on attack run?”

-“Mr. President, we did that in the past and we, as you humans say, nearly had our asses handed to us.
-We staged a campaign toward Vie Ossa and got within two or three systems of it before their navy forced us into a slow, grinding retreat back to our space.
+“Mr. President, we did that in the past and we, as you Humans say, nearly had our asses handed to us.
+We staged a campaign toward Vie Ossa and got within two or three systems of it before their navy forced us into a slow, grinding retreat to our space.
 Then just for good measure they pushed into our space and seized about five star systems before the lines settled.
-It’s been back and forth between us since.”
+It’s been back and forth between us since then.”